-You’ll notice that they were both have the Ghostbusters logo from the film rather than the “Real” Ghostbusters logo from the cartoon and that’s because the designers didn’t have very much reference material from the cartoon to work with at the time (apart from a few model sheets from the promo pilot).
+You’ll notice that they both have the Ghostbusters logo from the film rather than the “Real” Ghostbusters logo from the cartoon and that’s because the designers didn’t have very much reference material from the cartoon to work with at the time (apart from a few model sheets from the promo pilot).

-Perhaps the most interesting thing about them though is that they show that the first series figures were originally designed to have “fright features”!
+Perhaps the most interesting thing about them though is that they show that the first series figures were originally pitched with “fright features”!

 The pop out eyes and gaping jaws were obviously ditched in favour of a more simplistic design but thankfully the fright features concept was later revisited after the success of the original series.

 Below are images of the final renderings for the Fright Features line.

-The character artwork was drawn by one designer while the weapons & companion ghosts were done by another.
+The characters were all drawn by the same designer while the weapons & companion ghosts were done by another.
 The Janine rendering is the only exception as her accessories were included on the same board as her character art.

-Finalised artwork usually included the intended colour scheme for the toy in the form of small pantone colour swatches which were attached to the paper.
-These final renderings were drawn by designers in the product development team based on earlier concept artwork done by the preliminary design team.
+Finalised concepts like this would often show the intended colour scheme for the toy in the form of small pantone colour swatches which were applied to the art.
+The final renderings were usually drawn by designers in the product development team based on earlier concept artwork done by the preliminary design team.

 I’ve also included some colour images of DIC Model sheets for each character because the poses are a direct match and I think side by side they perfectly demonstrate how closely Kenner’s designers followed the reference material that was supplied to them.